 HPU semester programs require a $500 non-refundable application fee paid at the time of application.
 The fee is non-refundable unless a student is not nominated to their program by HPU.
 Students who wish to attend classes at HPU must register during regularly scheduled registration periods and pay applicable late registration fees.
 On-campus housing options may be limited for students who apply late, and fees may apply.

-Global Experience programs require a $200 non-refundable application fee paid at the time of application.
+Global Experience and Maymester programs require a $200 non-refundable application fee paid at the time of application.
 This fee is non-refundable and is used to hold the student’s place on the program.
 In the event that travel arrangements cannot be modified or cancelled, additional fees (e.g., the cost of airline ticket, hotel accommodations, pre-arranged group meals, activity fees, entrance fees) may apply or be non-refundable.

 The different types and amounts of financial aid are varied.
 Depending on the type of aid, all, some, or none of your financial aid package may be able to be used for a study abroad opportunity.
 If you plan to use financial aid to cover some or all of your program’s expenses, keep in mind more financial aid may be available for HPU exchange programs than HPU affiliated programs and/or unaffiliated programs.
 Generally, HPU financial aid, including the Presidential Scholarship, is not available for an unaffiliated study abroad program and while federal financial aid may be available for use on an unaffiliated study abroad program, the process to request this aid differs.